dtran2386/presentation-project/project.md

-Project ideas
+Project idea

-- A game would be cool, but I imagine half the class will milk that idea to death.

-- Leaning towards building a website that would closely reflect what an actual client would want, i.e. a 'contact us' page with form validation, setting up appointments, interactive design elements, etc.
+Come to the tropics mon

+- Tropical island themed website that incorporates a weather API to generate current conditions.

+- A basic slideshow showing many awesome pictures of landscape and activities.

-- Another option I'm considering is making a quiz app that generates questions at random, taken from a database of various questions.
-There would have to be a key which is then used to grade the quiz.
+- Another option I'm considering is making a quiz that generates questions about the vacation spot at random, taken from a database of various questions.

-    - Incorporate a slide show written in javascript to visualize the quiz.
+- A 'get more information/contact us' section complete with input validation.